mhanauer/BHCS/README.md

 ```
 Model without item ten
+Included this model, because there is some evidence that item 10 is not good
 ```{r}
 model_no_10  ='HCA =~ manage_health + manage_mhealth +similar_goals +no_concern_side_effects +has_money_food +health_friendly_home + has_transport + social_activity + has_money_for_health'